top of page

 The verb 'corroborate' has its etymological roots in Latin.
 It is derived from the Latin word 'corroborare,' which combines 'com-' meaning 'together' and 'robur,' meaning 'strength' or 'stoutness.'
 In its original sense, 'corroborate' meant to strengthen or make more robust by adding support or evidence.
 Over time, this term was adopted into English to describe the act of confirming or supporting something with additional evidence or information, reinforcing its validity or truth.
 The etymology of 'corroborate' underscores its historical connection to the idea of strengthening and supporting a claim or statement, highlighting its role in verifying the accuracy or reliability of information through additional evidence.

-Quiz: Find the meaning of the verb corroborate:
+Find the correct meaning of the verb corroborate:

 Try Again!